jguo108/video-scripts/Resources/AI Prompts for Book Reviews/Prompt to Create YT Style Book Review Video.md

 I want to shoot a Youtube video talking about this book to my subscribers, like a casual face to face chat.
 Can you write me a 3000-word script for this?
 Ideally, I want the script to contain three parts: Introduction, Main Body and Conclusion.
 Here are the general guidelines for you to follow for each part.
+Please do not write the script yet, wait until I have given you the guideline for each part and say "Go"

 For the *Introduction*: